 As a result of over two decades of research and field experience, the Center for International Trade and Security at the University of Georgia (CITS/UGA) developed the Security & Strategic Trade Management Academy in October 2006.

 Since that time, we have trained over 500 government officials, academics and industry representatives from 60 countries.
 However, in view of the expanding ambit of nonproliferation related trade controls, the program is now named the Security & Strategic Trade Management Academy.
 This Academy is a comprehensive forum for building expertise to design regulations and establish institutional procedures that help governments and industry safeguard their dual‐use technology from proliferating states and terrorist groups.
-Registration for the Fall 2014 Session (October 13 - 24) is now open.
+The Fall 2016 session will be October 24 - November 4.
+Please see attached registration form.

 Globalization, the rise of transnational terrorism, and ever-advancing tactics among proliferators have given impetus to international action aimed at making trade more secure without impeding a vibrant global marketplace.
 Transparency about national export and import control laws and procedures is the first step in this direction.
 Harmonizing concepts and practices across countries is the crucial second step.
 These cornerstones were the rationale for UN Security Council Resolution 1540 — and for CITS to begin offering comprehensive training on international strategic trade controls through the CITS Security & Strategic Trade Management Academy.